nagarajanchinnasamy/tdbo/README.md

 tdbo - Tcl DataBase Object
 ==========================

 Tcl DataBase Object (tdbo) provides a simple object oriented interface to database layer of an application.
-It is written based on incrTcl extension of Tcl.
-Currently it supports connectivity to SQLite3, PostgreSQL and MySQL / MariaDB database systems.
+It supports connectivity to SQLite3, PostgreSQL and MySQL / MariaDB database systems.
 However, tdbo package is written in a generic way to plugin support for other databases.
-We will add support for other databases such as Oracle, ODBC etc., in future releases.
+We will add support for other databases such as Oracle etc., in future releases.

 Simple steps to use this package are:

 1. Load tdbo package using:
 		package require tdbo
+		package require tdbo::Itcl
+		namespace import tdbo::tdbo

 2. Define your application object by inheriting tdbo::DBObject

 		# Employee Definition

 		itcl::class Employee {
-			inherit tdbo::DBObject
+			inherit tdbo::Itcl::DBObject

 			# db argument is an instance of tdbo::SQLite class
-			constructor {db args} {tdbo::DBObject::constructor $db} {
+			constructor {db args} {tdbo::Itcl::DBObject::constructor $db} {
 				configure {*}$args
 			}